 Abstract-With the advent of cloud computing and the increasing connectivity of devices at the edge of the internet, closing feedback control loops over the cloud is becoming a reality.
 This is especially the case when computationally expensive algorithms, such as model-predictive control for nonlinear plants, are used to optimize performance.
+In view of this, these algorithms often delegate most of the computations to the cloud.
 A major roadblock to closing feedback control loops over the cloud, however, is ensuring privacy of the exchanged data.
-Further exacerbating this difficulty, is the need to minimize the computational overhead of enforcing privacy so as not to degrade control performance.
+Further exacerbating this difficulty is the need to minimize the computational overhead of enforcing privacy so as not to degrade control performance.
 In this paper, we propose several methods for enforcing data privacy using symmetry transformations.
 We address three different scenarios: a) the cloud has no knowledge about the system being controlled; b) the cloud knows what sensors and actuators the system employs but not the system dynamics; c) the cloud knows the system dynamics, its sensors, and actuators.
 The proposed methods allow us, in all of these three scenarios, to successfully execute control over the cloud without revealing private information (which information is considered private depends on the considered scenario).
-The advantage of these methods lies in their generality, which makes them applicable to wide class of systems and with low computational overhead.
+The advantage of these methods lies in their generality, which makes them applicable to a wide class of systems and with low computational overhead.